IvanRublev/Domo/example_app/README.md

 to estimate what vehicle can deliver them.

 You can play with primitive data tags.
-F.e. you can add a new possible type of measurement to Order struct and run `mix dialyzer` to get insights about changes needed in the rest of the codebase (it takes some time during the first run).
+F.e. you can add a new possible type of measurement to Order struct, or mix up the construction of the Order struct with existing one.
+Run `mix dialyzer` to get insights about changes needed in the codebase (it takes some time during the first run).

 ## Starting the server